theofuhrmann/DACSynthformer/README.md

 Once you have created and are in your conda (or docker) environment and have started jupyter, just:

-* Set paramfile = 'params_mini.yaml' in the "**Parameters**" section of Train.ipynb
+* Open Train.ipynb and set paramfile = 'params_mini.yaml' in the "**Parameters**" section.
-* Run All Cells (params_mini.yaml uses testdata with 4 sounds, and trains on 10 epochs.)
+* Run All Cells (You can see that params_mini.yaml uses testdata/ with 4 sounds, and trains on 10 epochs.)
-* Make sure   experiment_name="mini_test_01" in the "**Parameters**" section of Inference.Decode.ipynb, and cptnum=10.
+* Then open Inference.Decode.ipynb and set  experiment_name="mini_test_01" in the "**Parameters**" section of , and cptnum=10.
 * Run All Cells

-This runs a very minimal model, and doesn't train long enough to generate anything but noise.
+This runs a very minimal model, and doesn't train long enough to generate anything but codec noise.
 The intention is that you can see that Training and Inference code is functioning!
+When that works, you are ready to start creating a new dataset and exploring the model!

 ## Preparing data: